CK Travels

 Once you’ve booked your free Sky Garden tickets in advance, you’ll be allotted a timed slot to arrive by.
 There will often be a queue outside so try to get there early; later-comers will usually not be admitted.

-All in all, the Sky Garden is a wonderful and welcome addition to the London skyline (and free alternative to the Shard) but just be prepared to plan your adventure in advance.
+All in all, the Sky Garden is a wonderful and welcome addition to the London skyline (and a free alternative to the Shard viewing deck) but just be prepared to plan your adventure in advance.

 Need help with your London travel itinerary or have any questions about your upcoming trip?
 Join our brand new online community!
 Click here to join our London Travel Planning and Tips Facebook group